Rlemon24/Data-Wrangling-Project-2/README.md

 # Data-Wrangling-Project-2
 # United States Economic Dashboard

-U.S. Economic Dashboard
-Overview
+##Overview
-The U.S. Economic Dashboard is an interactive web application developed using Dash.
-It enables users to explore various economic indicators and trends, with dynamic visualizations to provide insights into areas such as economic growth, government spending, wages & income, and interest rates.
-The dashboard also includes features like recession overlays, custom index creation, event markers, and downloadable reports.
+The U.S. Economic Dashboard is an interactive web application designed to visualize and analyze various U.S. economic indicators.
+Built with Dash, the application enables users to explore economic trends in real time, with interactive charts and filters that focus on key economic areas such as:

-Features
-Data Overview: Filter economic data by year and select columns for analysis.
-The data is presented in an interactive table with options to filter values.

-Charts: Interactive charts with dynamic X and Y-axis selections, including scatter plots, box plots, and bar charts over time.
-Recession periods and key events (e.g., 9/11, the 2008 financial crisis) are overlaid on the charts for better context.

-Economic Growth: Visualize multiple economic growth indicators, such as GDP, industrial production, and real disposable personal income.
+Economic Growth: Gross Domestic Product (GDP), industrial production, and real disposable income.

-Government Spending: Analyze spending and debt indicators, such as federal government debt and total expenditures.
+Government Spending: Federal government debt, expenditures, and social programs.

-Wages & Income: Explore trends in wages and income, including median household income, federal minimum wage, and personal savings rates.
+Wages & Income: Trends in median household income, weekly earnings, and personal savings rate.

-Interest & Inflation: Visualize interest rate trends, including the Federal Funds Rate, Treasury yields, and inflation rates.
+Interest Rates & Inflation: Federal Funds Rate, Treasury Yields, and inflation rates.

-Recession Overlays: Key recession periods are overlaid on all relevant charts to provide context.
+Users can interact with the data using dynamic range sliders, dropdown filters, and various visualization types, including scatter plots, box plots, and bar charts.

+Key Features
+Interactive Data Overview: Filter data by year and columns of interest.
+The data is presented in an interactive table.

+Charts and Visualizations: Create scatter plots, box plots, and bar charts with customized variables on the X and Y axes.

-Event Markers: Major economic events (like 9/11, the financial crisis, and the COVID-19 pandemic) are annotated on charts for contextual analysis.
+Recession and Event Overlays: Visualize recessions and major historical events (e.g., 9/11, the 2008 financial crisis, COVID-19) on charts for added context.

+Correlation Analysis: Calculate and display Pearson correlation coefficients between selected variables, highlighting relationships between economic indicators.

-Dynamic Filtering: Use range sliders and dropdowns to filter data based on years, columns, and approximate values.
+Customizable Sliders and Filters: Use range sliders to filter data based on years and value thresholds.

-Correlation Analysis: The application calculates and displays Pearson correlation between selected variables, indicating significant relationships.

-Technologies Used
+##Technologies Used
 Dash: Framework for building interactive web applications.

 Dash Bootstrap Components: For responsive UI design.